SMsajjadSM/Dice-Game/README.md

 ## Features

-- Different color theme for both dark and light mode
-- Ability to save data in local storage
-- Ability to save activities with date
-- Ability to search activities
+- Whoever reaches 100 points wins
+- New game start after each round
+- Save the dice score
-- The ability to change the information of each activity and save it again in local storage
+- The ability to roll dice and save your points